-The most striking structures in the city are the tombs.
-It is possible to see almost all types of Lycian tomb architecture in Pinara.
-Hundreds of pigeon-hole type rock-cut tombs cover the steep slopes of the upper acropolis.
-Some of the most beautiful examples of wooden architecture-imitating house type rock tombs in Lycia are found on the rocks around the city.
-About a dozen of them also contain Lycian inscriptions.
-One of these classical rock-cut tombs is particularly striking with its wall reliefs that depict the city of Pinara.
-These are quite helpful to understand the urban texture of the city during the dynastic period.
-There are also pillar tombs from the dynastic period and sarcophagus tombs from various periods.
+The most striking features of the city are its tombs.
+Pinara preserves examples of nearly all types of Lycian funerary architecture.
+Hundreds of pigeonhole-type rock-cut tombs cover the steep slopes of the upper acropolis.
+Some of the finest examples of house-type rock-cut tombs imitating wooden architecture in Lycia are found on the cliffs surrounding the city, and around a dozen of these bear Lycian inscriptions.
+One particular rock-cut tomb stands out for its wall reliefs depicting the city of Pinara, offering valuable insights into its urban layout during the Dynastic period.
+In addition, there are pillar tombs dating to the Dynastic period and sarcophagus tombs from various later periods.

 Creek Necropolis of Pinara